The Jewish community in the face of Nazism

 A renewal of Jewish life

-The youth turns to Zionism and begins to learn Hebrew, preparing to leave for Palestine.
-Due to anti-Semitic laws, excluded schoolchildren join Jewish schools and community sports associations.
-The synagogues are experiencing a resurgence of attendance, as well as cultural and political activities.
+The youth turned to Zionism and began to learn Hebrew, preparing to leave for Palestine.
+Due to anti-Semitic laws, excluded schoolchildren join the community’s Jewish schools and sports associations.
+Synagogues are experiencing a resurgence of attendance, as are cultural and political activities.

 Emigration

-From 1933, with the arrival to power of the Nazis, 37,000 Jews leave Germany; then emigration stabilizes at a rate of 25,000 Jews per year until 1938.
-Nearly half of the emigrants settle in Western Europe, a quarter in Palestine and 27,000 in the United States.
-The worsening of legislation on the transfer of funds abroad, the blocking of fortunes, placed under the control of the Ministries of Economy and Finance and the constant increase in emigration taxes contribute to dissuade the majority of candidates from leaving.
+From 1933, with the coming to power of the Nazis, 37,000 Jews left Germany; then emigration stabilized at a rate of 25,000 Jews per year until 1938.
+Nearly half of emigrants settle in Western Europe, a quarter in Palestine and 27,000 in the United States.
+The worsening of legislation on the transfer of funds abroad, the freezing of fortunes, placed under the control of the Ministries of the Economy and Finance, and the constant increase in emigration taxes contribute to dissuading the majority of candidates from leaving.
 Between 1933 and 1938, Western governments sought to accommodate Hitler, preferring appeasement to confrontation, while some saw in him a solid force capable of fighting communism.
-In this context, the persecution of Jews comes into little consideration.
+In this context, the persecution of Jews is hardly relevant.
 As the Jews begin to leave Germany, the United States and the United Kingdom exercise strict control over immigration.
-The Jewish Agency (executive of the Zionist movement) negotiates and signs in August 1933 an agreement with the Nazis, at the end of which a certain percentage of the property of German Jews is released in the form of German goods exported to Palestine.
-This agreement, contested within the Zionist movement itself, allows however 60,000 Jews to emigrate to Palestine.
+The Jewish Agency (an executive of the Zionist movement) negotiates and signs an agreement with the Nazis in August 1933, at the end of which a certain percentage of the property of German Jews is released in the form of German goods exported to Palestine.
+This agreement, contested even within the Zionist movement, nevertheless allowed 60,000 Jews to emigrate to Palestine.

 La presse juive se d�veloppe

-The Jewish press is developing to exclude Jews from the German press.
-Germany, year 1930.
+The Jewish press is developed by the exclusion of Jews from the German press.
+Germany, Year 1930.

 Allemagne, 2 f�vrier 1933.
 Editorial : Die neue Regierung.